developer-bytespak/intellimaint-ai-backend/PRODUCTION_ENV_SETUP.md

 - [ ] Render auto-deployed successfully
 - [ ] Tested frontend - no CORS errors
 - [ ] WebSocket streaming works
+- [ ] API keys are NOT visible in production logs

 ---